 ARM Ltd’s graduate application form: what to include in your covering letter and CV

 ARM officially recruits graduates on a rolling basis but in previous years has made no secret about preferring applications to be submitted before or around the second week in December, because the business has a limited number of roles available.
+Timings are likely to change year on year so, to be on the safe side, start working on your application as soon as you see ARM’s graduate roles advertised.

 You should use your CV and covering letter to show ARM’s recruiters that you share the company’s ‘core beliefs’.
-Understanding this set of company values, which ARM publishes on its website and says are part of the ‘culture’ experienced when working there, takes a bit of deciphering, but your covering letter and CV will stand out if you can show, through writing about your experiences and achievements, that you possess the core beliefs.
+Understanding this set of company values, which ARM publishes on its website and says are part of the culture experienced when working there, takes a bit of deciphering, but your covering letter and CV will stand out if you can show, through writing about your experiences and achievements, that you possess the core beliefs.

 1. ARM says: ‘We, not I’ – collaboration, teamwork and selflessness